 “Nani Desu ka” VS. “Nani Sore”- What’s the difference?

 “Nan desu ka” translates as “What is it?”
-“Nani sore” is an informal way of saying “What is it?”
+“Nani sore” is an informal way of saying, “What is it?”
 To be polite, you’d say “Nan desuka sore?” or “Nan desuka sore?”

-It is explained in a better way as;
+It is explained in a better way;

-- Nani Desu ka = May I inquire, what is that?
+• Nani Desu ka = May I inquire, what is that?

-- Nani Sore = What exactly is that?
+• Nani Sore = What exactly is that?

 There’s nothing particularly interesting in the phrases other than “sore/kore,” which applies to “that/this” in the same English questions, “it” otherwise.